8K HDR Playback Using Spin Digital’s Media Player

 What are the Advantages of HDMI 2.1 for 8K Playback?

-The new HDMI 2.1 format offers several advantages for 8K playback with respect to the previous system based on HDMI 2.0:
+The HDMI 2.1 format offers several advantages for 8K playback with respect to the previous system based on HDMI 2.0:

 - Simpler 8K playback system: Only one cable, without additional converters, is needed to connect the GPU to the 8K TV.
 In addition the configuration for 8K playback is much simpler (no need for complex Nvidia Mosaic and AMD Eyefinity multi monitor setups).